umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Working-With-Visual-Studio/index.md

 * Website assets like css, javascript and related images
 * Views, Partial Views and Partial View Macro
-* Configuration (web.config and all the umbraco specific or related config files)
+* Configuration (web.config and all the Umbraco specific or related config files)
 * Usercontrol ascx-files
 * Plugins (typically located in App_Plugins)
 * Meta data (the files that Umbraco Deploy serializes to disk for Document Types, Data Types, Media Types, Member Types, Member Groups, Templates and currently also Dictionary Items)